ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 In either case, once aware that a node is not authorized anymore, the KDC has to remove the unauthorized node from the list of group members, if the KDC keeps track of that.

-In case of forced eviction, the KDC can explicitly inform the leaving node, by sending a request to the URI path specified upon joining the group, in the 'control_path' parameter of the Joining Request (see {{gid-post}}).
+In case of forced eviction, the KDC can explicitly inform the leaving node, by sending a request to the URI path possibly provided upon joining the group, as specified in the 'control_path' parameter of the Joining Request (see {{gid-post}}).

 # ACE Groupcomm Parameters {#params}